Patient professional reference

 - Bioterrorism: terrorists may use anthrax as a 'biological weapon' by releasing large quantities of spores in an aerosol.

-- Anthrax is uncommon.
-The Health Protection Agency (HPA) report that in England and Wales only 21 possible cases of anthrax were notified between 1981 and 2009.
+- Human anthrax is rare in the UK.
+In England and Wales only 30 possible cases of anthrax were notified between 1981 and 2015.

 - However, since December 2009 there has been an ongoing outbreak of anthrax among heroin users in the UK.

 - In Scotland, between December 2009 and December 2010, there were 119 drug-using patients who were classed as anthrax cases.
 14 of these cases died.

 - Infections are more common in countries where the disease is common in animals - eg, South and Central America, southern and eastern Europe, Asia, and Africa.

 - Anthrax spores have also been released deliberately as biological weapons.